The Feature Lifecycle

 The Gradle feature lifecycle has been designed to meet these goals.
-It also serves to clearly communicate to users of Gradle what the state of a feature is.
+It also communicates to users of Gradle what the state of a feature is.
 The term feature typically means an API or DSL method or property in this context, but it is not restricted to this definition.
-Command line arguments and modes of execution (e.g. the Build Daemon) are two examples of other kinds of features.
+Command line arguments and modes of execution (e.g. the Build Daemon) are two examples of other features.

 Internal features are not designed for public use and are only intended to be used by Gradle itself.
 They can change in any way at any point in time without any notice.
 Therefore, we recommend avoiding the use of such features.
 Internal features are not documented.
-If it appears in this User Guide, the DSL Reference or the API Reference documentation then the feature is not internal.
+If it appears in this User Manual, the DSL Reference, or the API Reference, then the feature is not internal.

 Internal features may evolve into public features.

 Features are introduced in the incubating state to allow real-world feedback to be incorporated into the feature before making it public.
 It also gives users willing to test potential future changes early access.

 A feature in an incubating state may change in future Gradle versions until it is no longer incubating.
 Changes to incubating features for a Gradle release will be highlighted in the release notes for that release.
 The incubation period for new features varies depending on the feature’s scope, complexity, and nature.

 Features in incubation are indicated.
 In the source code, all methods/properties/classes that are incubating are annotated with incubating.
 This results in a special mark for them in the DSL and API references.